-On the other hand, farting and defaecating in front of one's partner seemed far less likely to improve a couple's bond or their sexual connection.
+On the other hand, farting and defaecating in front of one's partner seemed far less likely to improve a couple's bond.
 Additionally, using a partner's toothbrush or deodorant didn't strike most respondents as beneficial to their relationship.
 Dentists would likely approve: Sharing a toothbrush could mean swapping bacteria with your partner, a form of sharing no relationship needs.

 When even grooming becomes a shared experience, one might assume that romance suffers.
 After all, where's the mystery in total transparency?
 Yet, our findings indicate a very different pattern of relationship satisfaction: Among our respondents, "gross" behaviours correlated with happiness.

 In fact, among respondents who reported a high number of "gross" behaviours, 94% said they were satisfied with their relationship, and 47% described themselves as "very satisfied."
 Those who engaged in relatively few "gross" behaviours were significantly less likely to express satisfaction overall and in several specific areas.